How to Choose a Good Bottle of Wine?

 Languedoc-Roussillon produces powerful reds comparable to Côtes du Rhône at half the price.

-The Jura region offers original white wines and unique yellow wines.
+The Jura offers original whites and unique Vin Jaunes.

-The Southwest (Cahors, Madiran) is full of undiscovered treasures.
+The South-West (Cahors, Madiran) is full of unrecognized treasures.

 Will you dare to venture beyond Bordeaux and Burgundy?